AlexanderKosnac/new-tab/README.md

 `autoconfig.cfg`

-Set the path to the html file in `PATH`
+Set the path to the HTML file in `PATH`

 ```javascript
 // comment required